-How I Ascended: Becoming an Erotic Goddessby Susie Bright
+How I Ascended: Becoming an Erotic Goddessby Susie Bright, author of How To Write a Dirty Story

 I did not have a "reputation" for writing about anything, let alone sex, for the first ten years I was publishing my work.
 I didn't even know how much I would be affected by my notoriety until I was hit over the head with it.